Raven Software: id Software

 Raven Software was founded in 1990 by brothers Brian and Steve Raffel.
 Originally a three-person company, they were discovered by John Romero, co-founder of id Software, who collaborated with Raven to make games using their game engine beginning with ShadowCaster.
-Raven then started making games with id Software and even briefly moved to the same street as id Software.
+Raven then started making games with id Software; the company even briefly moved to the same street as id Software.
 They used id's engines for many of their games, such as Heretic, Hexen: Beyond Heretic and Hexen II.

 In 2005 and 2009, Raven developed two games from id's catalog: Quake 4 and Wolfenstein respectively.